To design a successful B2B incentive program, it is important to understand the various types of loyalty.

 Also, in today’s ever-changing market landscape, ethical operations and brand purpose are of value, and the way staff conduct themselves when talking to customers are strong motivators of loyalty.

-First, let’s define the difference between incentives and loyalty in a B2B context to answer the question.
+First, for Australian and New Zealand markets, let’s define the difference between incentives and loyalty in a B2B context to answer the question.

 Incentives and loyalty are closely interrelated.
 For example, an incentive program encourages transactions and behaviours that are important to a supplier or vendor relationship with partner clients and customers through rewards.